 A simple vaginal or vulvar tear means a cut, split or damage to tissue that may bleed a little, sting when you urinate and feel uncomfortable.

 The Simple Tear

-The joins between the clitoral hood and labia (see diagram), and the posterior fourchette, are all prone to being split or cut, even sometimes from the slightest pull in the wrong direction.
+The joins between the clitoral hood and labia (see diagram) and the posterior fourchette are all prone to being split or cut, even sometimes from the slightest pull in the wrong direction.

 Recurrent fissuring of the posterior fourchette

 The posterior fourchette is one of the most common places that a vagina or vulva can tear, and is part vulva, part vaginal entrance.